rcongiu/Hive-JSON-Serde/README.txt

 * THANKS

-Thanks to Douglas Rockford for the liberal license for his JSON library, and thanks to my employer OpenX and my boss Michael Lum for letting me open source the code.
+Thanks to Douglas Crockford for the liberal license for his JSON library, and thanks to my employer OpenX and my boss Michael Lum for letting me open source the code.